natalieagus/50002/docs/Labs/lab3.md

 In real systems, inputs are not provided manually, and outputs are not inspected continuously.

-Instead, data arrives as a **time-ordered sequence**, one set of values per clock cycle.
+Instead, data (`N` bits) arrives as a **time-ordered sequence**, one set of values per clock cycle.
 Each set is **sampled** at a clock edge, processed, and then passed forward on the next edge.
 Remember, just like an assembly line.
 Real digital systems behave like a highly automated **factory**.

 {:.highlight}
-> In other words, although the signals are parallel in space, they are *serial* in time.
+> Although the `N` bit signals are parallel in space, they are *serial* in time.
 >
 > At any *one* instant in time, the system is handling **N** bits in parallel. *That is spatial parallelism*.
 > Over successive clock cycles, those N-bit values arrive one after another. *That is temporal serialism*.